 Batlló is my favorite and if you only have time for one I recommend this one.
 It feels like you are in Dr. Seuss’s mansion.
 I recommend getting the audio tour there, it made me appreciate the architecture and design a lot more.
 La Pedrera is also cool if you have time.
 The audio tour provides context for the houses and I found it very useful.
 Antoni Gaudi was an incredible architect and artist, and his history is fascinating.

 One of Gaudi’s masterpieces in park form.
 The park is a metro ride from the Old City but worth the trek.
 If you have the time, take the afternoon to visit the park, have a picnic, and enjoy the 180-degree view of Barcelona.
-The park itself is free to enter, but there are attractions at the park that cost a fee: Gaudi museum and walking into the center of the park.
-The museum is small but interesting and area in the center of the park is beautiful but not a must-see in my opinion.
+The park itself is 10 euros to enter.
+If able, head straight to the top and admire sweeping views of Barcelona.

 La Boqueria Market